-In the following example, you will see how to create an RSS feed of forum posts in the site forums on the sample Corporate site.
-We will achieve this using the RSS feed and Forum posts data source web parts.
-The same procedure can be used for any other data, you only need to use a properly configured data source and handle the provided data by a suitable transformation.
+The following example demonstrates how to create an RSS feed containing forum posts on the sample Corporate site.
+You can achieve this using the RSS feed and Forum posts data source web parts.
+The same procedure can be used for any other data.
+You only need to use a properly configured data source and process the provided data using a suitable transformation.

 3. Click the Add web part () icon again and select the Syndication/RSS feed web part.
 Click OK and enter the following in the Web part properties dialog: